Continual Adaptation of Vision Transformers for Federated Learning: Experimental Details

 \textbf{Training Details.} For all methods, we use the Adam~\cite{kingma2017adam} optimizer with $\beta_1 =$ 0.9 and $\beta_2 = $ 0.999.
 We resize images to $224\times224$ and normalize to [0,1].

-\textbf{Hyperparameter Search.} As done in DualPrompt \cite{dualprompt} we use 20\% of the training dataset as our validation data and conduct a hyperparameter search.
-We arrive at using a batch size of 64 for both local and server-side training.
-We use a learning rate of $1e^{-3}$ for our method and the prompting-based baselines and a learning rate of $5e^{-5}$ for all baselines that tune the entire model (FedAvg, FedLwF.MC).
-We search for learning rates in the values of \{$1e^{-6}, 5e^{-5}, 1e^{-5}, 5e^{-4}, 1e^{-4}, 5e^{-3}, 1e^{-3}, 5e^{-2}, 1e^{-2}$\}.
-For our method, we use a three-layer fully-connected network as our generator.
-We encode the class label using an embedding matrix of embedding length 64 and concatenate it with a noise vector of dimension 64.
-Our generator architecture can be described with having the following input sizes per layer : [128, 256, 1024] and an output size of 768 which is the dimension of the visual query.
+\textbf{Hyperparameter Search.} Following DualPrompt \cite{dualprompt}, we use 20\% of the training dataset as our validation data and conduct a hyperparameter search.
+We tune hyperparameters for both our approach and all competing baselines.
+We use a batch size of 64 for both local and server-side training, determined after searching over values of {16, 32, 64, 128}.
+For our method and the prompting-based baselines, we use a learning rate of 1e-3, while for baselines that tune the entire model (FedAvg, FedLwF.MC), we use 5e-5.
+We search for learning rates among \{$1e^{-6}, 5e^{-5}, 1e^{-5}, 5e^{-4}, 1e^{-4}, 5e^{-3}, 1e^{-3}, 5e^{-2}, 1e^{-2}$\}.
+Our method employs a three-layer fully-connected network as the generator.
+We encode class labels using an embedding matrix of length 64 and concatenate it with a 64-dimensional noise vector.
+This dimension was chosen after searching over {32, 64, 128, 256}.
+While our approach is robust to various values, 64 performs best.
+The generator architecture has input sizes of [128, 256, 1024] per layer, with an output size of 768 which is the dimension of the visual query.
+We opt for a three-layer architecture to maintain lightweight generation and training.
 We train the generator for 100 epochs using a batch size of 64 and a learning rate of $1e^{-4}$ using the Adam optimizer.
-We fine-tune the server model using a learning rate of $1e^{-4}$ for 200 epochs.
-We use a \textit{replay ratio} of 0.5 for our method, which means we mix 50 pseudo-latents corresponding to previous tasks for every 100 pseudo-latents corresponding to the current task.
-We conduct a search over values like [0, 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875, 1] and find 0.5 to result into the best average accuracy $A_N$.
-We observe a \textit{stability-plasticity} trade-off controlled by this hyperparameter with larger values leading to lower forgetting ($F_N$) but lower current task accuracies (\textit{plasticity}) and smaller values yielding the opposite effect.
-Through the hyperparameter search we choose $\lambda_{KL}$ and $\lambda_{MSE}$ values to be 1 and 0.1 respectively.

-\textbf{Baselines.} While GLFC \cite{dong2022federated}, FedWeit \cite{yoon2021federated}, CFed \cite{ijcai2022p303} and FedCIL \cite{qi2023better} are existing methods in the CFL domain, we refrain from comparing our approach with these methods, as it would not be a fair comparison.
-As previously mentioned, FedWeiT aims to enhance client-level performance by utilizing indirect experience from other participating clients, which is orthogonal to our motivation of obtaining a good global model.
-Secondly, this work focuses on \textit{task-incremental learning} which assumes knowledge of task identity during inference making it a much simpler setting.
-CFed requires the availability of a surrogate dataset that depends on the training data, making it challenging to compare its performance with our data-free methods on new benchmarks.
-The use of an ACGAN architecture is necessary for FedCIL, which limits its applicability to our setting, as we start with a pre-trained ViT backbone.
-GLFC employs a memory buffer to store historical data, preventing fair comparisons in our rehearsal-free setting.
+After a logarithmic scale search, we find a learning rate in the range [5e-5, 1e-4] to provide optimal results.